Why supporting menopause in the workplace is important

 Deborah Garlick, Director at Henpicked: Menopause in the Workplace, explains why introducing menopause support at work makes sense for businesses.

 Three years ago, you’d have been hard pushed to find an organisation with a menopause policy.
 Since then, there’s been something of a seismic shift, with the topic of menopause gaining traction in headlines and company agendas alike.
 More and more employers are raising awareness of menopause as part of their company culture and understanding the need to put the right menopause support in place.

-About time.
-Because for too long too many women have suffered in silence.
+But this is about time.
+Because for too long many people have suffered in silence.

 What is menopause?

-Menopause is a natural transition in every woman’s life.
-In short, it means the end of her periods, but it’s not something that just happens overnight.
-The balance of hormones in a woman’s body changes, usually over a number of years, in a time known as ‘perimenopause’.
-This in turn can lead to some women experiencing symptoms.
-Not all, but three in four are likely to.
+Menopause is a transition which happens over many years.
+In short, it means the end of periods, but it’s not something that just happens overnight.
+The balance of hormones changes, usually over a number of years, in a time known as perimenopause.
+This in turn can lead to three in four individuals experiencing symptoms.